Timokleia/DeepLabCut/docs/Overviewof3D.md

 ### (5) Visualize your 3D DeepLabCut Videos 👀

-To visualize both the 2D videos with tracked points plut the pose in 3D, the user can create a 3D video for selected frames (these are large files, so we advise just looking at a subset of frames).
+To visualize both the 2D videos with tracked points plus the pose in 3D, the user can create a 3D video for selected frames (these are large files, so we advise just looking at a subset of frames).

 Specify the configuration file `config_path3d`, path of the triangulated file folder `['triangulated_file_folder'],` and the start and end frame indices `start=50, end=250` to create a 3D labeled video.
 It's important to note that the *triangulated_file_folder* should contain the recently generated file, suffixed with **yourDLC_3D_scorername.h5**.